PiusNyakoojo/code-challenges/ui-transition/README.md

 * Mobile support
   * Card width is adjustable in styles.scss to a specific % (e.g. 30%)
   * Default value is 320px.
-* Input validation
+* Simple input validation
-  * Reuse card-prompt component to inform user of invalid input
+  * Reuses card-prompt component to inform user of invalid input
+  * Input must be greater than 3 characters
 * Animations
   * Submission animation
   * Dismissal animation